 Abatement certification is required for all citation item(s) which the employer received except for those citation items which are identified as "Corrected During Inspection."

 2. Corrected During Inspection (CDI).

-The violation(s) that will reflect on-site abatement and will be identified in the citations as "Corrected During Inspection" shall be reviewed at the closing conference.
+The violation(s) that will reflect on-site abatement will be identified in the citations as "Corrected During Inspection" or "Quick Fix" and shall be reviewed at the closing conference.

 3. Abatement Documentation.